vermegi/spring-cloud-gh-actions-sample/README.md

 # spring-cloud-gh-actions-sample

-This sample is a preparation for Azure Samples Contrib
+This sample shows simple CI/CD for Azure Spring Cloud as well as utilizing a blue-green deployment pattern for Azure Spring Cloud.

 # Setup the infrastructure